coffius/time-series/README.md

 There are several implementations of the necessary calculations:

-* `io.koff.timeseries.naive.NaiveCalculator` - a very simple but correct implementation of calculations
+* `io.koff.timeseries.naive.NaiveCalculator` - a very simple but correct implementation of calculations.
+It also helps to validate the optimized version of the algorithm.
 * **`io.koff.timeseries.optimized.OptimizedCalculator`** - an attempt to implement of different enhancements and optimizations.
 This is **the main version** of the algorithm that is used in `io.koff.timeseries.Main`

 I have started implementing this program with `NaiveCalculator` where I used a straightforward approach in order to understand possible problems.
 After that I have desided to try to add different enhancements and optimizations.
 In such a way I have got `OptimizedCalculator`.